 Knee Compression Sleeves/Braces

-Below are 6 sleeves or braces that are some of the most common I have seen over the years.
+Below is a list of sleeves or braces that are some of the most common I have seen over the years.
 I have worn most of them, and asked many patients for comments about them.
 Hopefully this helps decrease your stress when searching for the right sleeve to try to ease your knee pain.

 Managing knee pain associated with arthritis, sports and inflammation can be frustrating.
 Knee compression sleeves and certain braces perform well at this task.
 Knee pain due to osteoarthritis, overuse, or chronic pain from other causes can be very debilitating… but there are proven ways to manage the pain of arthritis without surgery.

 One of the most common treatments that I recommend is a knee compression sleeve or a support brace.
 Over the years I have seen thousands of patients and spoken to them about their thoughts on the “best” knee compression sleeves.
 This post is a collection of the top sleeves I have seen in my office over the years.

 The scientific research on knee compression sleeves is clear.
 Compression sleeves help minimize arthritic or achy knee pain for many people.
 The placebo effect of compression sleeves is probably even larger.
 Compression sleeves work best when combined with physical therapy treatments and some supplements to minimize inflammation.
 Many of you will find that your knees are better able to tolerate certain activities like walking, running, tennis, and golfing when wearing a compression sleeve or a supportive brace.
 The compression sleeves not only provide pain relief, they usually provide an improved sense of knee stability.